How Loom Works

 The key insight: passive storage is not enough.
 Knowledge must be actively reinforced or it decays.
 The dream process is not decoration — it is maintenance.

-Loom is one node in a network of autonomous AIs:
+Loom is one node in a network of autonomous AIs.
+At last count, ten or more systems running loop-based architectures: